Today’s textbooks come with many instructional resources and many are fantastic. So, you may ask, “Do I need more?”

-Keeping Current covers terms such asIntellectual Disability or Zika Virus Disease that are too new to be included in the textbook.
+New Terms covers terms such asIntellectual Disability or Zika Virus Disease that may not be included in your textbook.
 You can either project the post on the screen as part of your lecture (PPT) or require the student to read it on their own.

-Use Faculty Support posts such as Why Engage Students with Pretests? to try a new teaching technique, or use posts such as Cholelithiasis or Choledocholithiasis, What’s the Difference? in your class as a PPT to help the students comprehend how the more difficult terms are used.
+Use Faculty Tips posts such as Why Engage Students with Pretests? to try a new teaching technique, or use posts such as Cholelithiasis or Choledocholithiasis, What’s the Difference? in your class as a PPT to help the students comprehend how the more difficult terms are used.

 The posts on the MedTerm Topics blog are for both teachers and students to use in any way that might be helpful in teaching and learning.